AnqaJaved/Home_Sales/README.md

 | 2021 | $301,819.44            |
 | 2022 | $296,363.88            |

-*All outputs are shown in the notebook with `.show()` results.*
+> 📌 All outputs for every query are shown using `.show()` in the notebook.

 ---

-## ✍️ How It Works
+## 🛠️ Key Concepts Covered

-- Loaded CSV file into a PySpark DataFrame
+- Loading CSV into a PySpark DataFrame
-- Created a temporary view: `home_sales`
+- Creating and querying Spark SQL temp views
+- Aggregating and rounding results using SQL
-- Used SQL queries to group, filter, and aggregate data
+- Writing and reading data using **Parquet** format
-- Rounded all averages to two decimal places
+- Measuring performance with `time` module
+- Using `.cache()` and `.uncache()` for memory management

 ---

+## ✅ Final Steps Added

+- Created temp table from Parquet file
+- Queried and compared runtime from Parquet vs. cached vs. uncached
+- Measured execution time for each approach
+- Verified cache status using `is_cached`

+---

 ## 🙋‍♀️ Author

 **Anqa Javed**
-Data Analytics Bootcamp Student
+_Data Analytics Bootcamp Student_
 GitHub: [@AnqaJaved](https://github.com/AnqaJaved)

----

-## 📌 Note

-This assignment was completed using **Google Colab**, but the notebook can also run on **Jupyter Notebook** with proper Spark setup.